mtraver/rpi-ir-remote/README.md

     sudo reboot

-Some sanity checks for modules and services and stuff after you reboot:
+Below are some sanity checks for modules and services and stuff after you reboot.

+On **kernel version 4.14** using `lirc-rpi`:

     $ dmesg | grep lirc
     [    3.276240] lirc_dev: IR Remote Control driver registered, major 243